 In order to meet the requirements of clinical facilities, all nursing students must have the following background information on file with mycb.castlebranch.com.
-Please see tutorial video for instructions on how to navigate in CastleBranch: CastleBranch Tutorial or call Student Line at 888-914-7279.
+Should you need assistance with your account, please call 888-914-7279.

-1. Criminal history background check in every jurisdiction in which the student has resided, has been

-- employed, and currently resides. - 2.
+- 1. Criminal history background check in every jurisdiction in which the student has resided, has been employed, and currently resides. - 2.
 Child abuse registry check for every jurisdiction in which the student has resided, has been employed, or currently resides. - 3.
 Sex offender registry check for undisclosed sex crime convictions in every jurisdiction in which the student has resided, currently resides, or has been employed. - 4.
 Healthcare sanctions background check for determinations of fraud in the healthcare field or actions against the individual by the licensing board of any state.
 Actions may include: reprimands, probations, suspensions and revocations of provider licenses; cease and desist orders; failure to pay student loans; Drug Enforcement Agency (DEA) violations; Kentucky Adult Caregiver Misconduct Registry; Kentucky Board of Nursing abuse registry check; child support violations; professional misconduct judgments; and any other similar sanction, judgment, or exclusion. - 5.
 Prohibited parties verification that the student is not considered by law enforcement to be involved in terrorism, narcotics trafficking, money laundering, proliferation of weapons of mass destruction, or under economic sanction and prohibited from conducting business in the United States.